-There may be multiple insurance policies that could provide compensation to a person injured due to the negligence and/or active fault of another person, business, or other entity.
-It is important to discuss insurance issues with your attorney.
+There might be multiple insurance policies that could provide compensation to a person injured because of the negligence and/or active fault of another person, business, or other entity.
+It is important to discuss insurance issues with your Denver personal injury attorney.

 There are a substantial number of automobile drivers who either don’t have car insurance or who buy only the cheapest liability policy coverage.
 If you are seriously injured in an automobile accident and the at-fault driver has no insurance, or has just a liability policy that does not come close to covering your losses, then your automobile policy may kick in to provide the compensation and benefits that cover your losses.
 The existence and amount of available insurance coverage must be taken into consideration when evaluating a personal injury claim.

-1. Liability Insurance – payment for damages for bodily injury and property damages for which an at-fault, insured driver becomes legally responsible due to an automobile accident.
+- Liability insurance – payment for damages for bodily injury and property damages for which an at-fault, insured driver becomes legally responsible due to an automobile accident.

-2. Collision Insurance – damages to your automobile or a non-owned automobile.
+- Collision insurance – damages to your automobile or a non-owned automobile.

-3. Comprehensive Insurance – coverage includes transportation expenses in the event of theft of your car.
+- Comprehensive insurance – coverage includes transportation expenses in the event of theft of your car.

 This provides a brief summary of some of the important automobile coverages you should carefully discuss with your insurance representative, and the summary is only meant to make your aware of some, but not all, of the coverages that may be available to you.
 Carefully read and review your policy coverage with your insurance representative, and make certain to address the details of the coverage included in this summary.